itcarroll/basic-R-lesson/docs/_slides/flow.md

 ---
 ---

-## Flow control
+## Flow Control

 The R interpreter's "focus" flows through a script (or any section of code you run) line by line.
 Without additional instruction, every line is processed from the top to bottom.
 "Flow control" is the generic term for causing the interpreter to repeat or skip certain lines, using concepts like "for loops" and "if/else conditionals".

 ===

 Flow control happens within blocks of code isolated between curly braces `{` and `}`, known as "statements".